CVUA-RRW/FooDMe/README.md

 ### Taxonomic consensus determination

-Consensus determination will return the last common node of all retrieved BLAST hits for a sequence.
+Consensus determination will return the highest common node of all retrieved BLAST hits for a sequence.
 You should expect most sequences to be determined at the species or genus level.

 Currently reported taxonomic levels are: